Elir-Mahad/jokes/README.md

 - [ ] Please upload your project to GitHub and share the link once completed.

-- [ ] Feel free to take this further in any way you see fit (e.g. filters, etc.).
+- [ ] Bonus: Feel free to take this further in any way you see fit (e.g. filters, etc.).

 ### Assumptions: